JiminGo-Research/jimingo.github.io/_projects/4_project.md

 I participated in the <b>Game Day Analytics Challenge</b> hosted by the David Eccles School of Business at the University of Utah.
 In this competition, we created an <a href="assets/pdf/GDAC_Infographic.pdf">infographic</a>, <a href="assets/pdf/GDAC_White Paper.pdf">white paper</a> , and <a href="assets/pdf/GDAC_Presentation.pdf">presentation</a>.
 Our team secured <b>2nd place in the undergraduate division</b>.

-Our goal: <b>Which brand delivered the most effective Super Bowl advertisement?</b>
+<b>Our goal</b>: Which brand delivered the most effective Super Bowl advertisement?

 <b>Brief summarization of our strategy :</b>